rogerbarrow/k8s-kyverno-argocd/README.md

 * To setup this project you need to install Argo CD controller and Kyverno controller, Assuming you have Kubernetes installed.

 * Installation of both Kyverno and Argo CD are pretty straight forward as both of them support Helm charts and also provide a consolidated installation yaml files.
+ # Kyverno
+ There are two easy ways to install kyverno:

+* Using Helm
+* Using the kubernetes manifest files